Skip to content

 TaskTableNameDynamoDB table for task state

-TaskEventsTableNameDynamoDB table for task audit events
+TaskEventsTableNameDynamoDB table for audit events

-UserConcurrencyTableNameDynamoDB table for per-user concurrency tracking
+UserConcurrencyTableNameDynamoDB table for per-user concurrency

 WebhookTableNameDynamoDB table for webhook integrations

-RepoTableNameDynamoDB table for per-repo Blueprint configuration
+RepoTableNameDynamoDB table for per-repo Blueprint config

 GitHubTokenSecretArnSecrets Manager secret ARN for the GitHub PAT